zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 # Personal Access Token

-The API ML allows generating, validating and invalidating a **Personal Access Token (PAT)** that can be used, for instance, to leverage modern tools such as Version Control Systems (VCS) during the development of some application on the z/OS system.
+The API ML allows generating, validating and invalidating a **Personal Access Token (PAT)** that could help access the tools such as VCS without using the credentials of the specific person and storing the credentials in the automation.
+The PAT functionality also allows to limit the access using the token to specific services and users, through a mechanism of revocation.

 To do that, the API ML offers a set of REST APIs to: